 Published On: 30 June, 20234.7 min read

-Loss of a Home and the Inevitable Loss of a Private Life: a Case for More Privacy-Friendly Shelters
+Loss of a Home and the Inevitable Loss of a Private Life: A Case for More Privacy-Friendly Shelters

 Maria Niemelä (EVICT student researcher)